 Stephen J Betchen D.S.W.

-Stephen J. Betchen earned his doctorate at the University of Pennsylvania School of Social Policy and Practice with a specialization in marriage and family therapy.
-He subsequently trained at Penn's renowned Marriage Council of Philadelphia, and completed fellowships in psychology (sex therapy) at The New York Presbyterian Hospital-Weill Medical College of Cornell University and in psychoanalysis (Freudian) at The Psychoanalytic Center of Philadelphia.
-He is a Licensed Marriage and Family Therapist and a Certified Sex Therapist as well as an AAMFT Approved Supervisor and an AASECT Certified Supervisor.
-He maintains a private practice in Cherry Hill, NJ and also supervises in the Couples and Family Therapy Graduate Program at Thomas Jefferson University where he is a Adjunct Clinical Professor.
-He also serves as a Lecturer and Senior Supervisor in the Council for Relationships' Post-Graduate Sex Therapy Program.
+Stephen J. Betchen earned his doctorate at the University of Pennsylvania with a specialization in marriage and family therapy.
+He subsequently trained at Penn's renowned Marriage Council of Philadelphia, and completed fellowships in psychology (sex therapy) at The New York Hospital-Cornell University Medical Center and in psychoanalysis (Freudian) at The Institute of the Philadelphia Association for Psychoanalysis.
+Dr. Betchen is a Licensed Marriage and Family Therapist and a Certified Sex Therapist as well as an AAMFT Approved Supervisor and an AASECT Certified Supervisor.
+He maintains a private practice in Cherry Hill, NJ and serves as an Adjunct Clinical Professor in the Couples and Family Therapy Graduate Program at Thomas Jefferson University as well as a Senior Supervisor in the Council for Relationships' Post-Graduate Sex Therapy Program.
 Dr. Betchen is the author of numerous scholarly articles, chapters, and newspaper columns on relationships as well as the critically acclaimed book, Intrusive Partners-Elusive Mates: The Pursuer-Distancer Dynamic in Couples (Routledge, 2005).
-His latest book (with Heather Davidson) Master Conflict Therapy: A New Model for Practicing Couples and Sex Therapy (Routledge, 2018) was just released.
+His latest book (with Heather Davidson) is, Master Conflict Therapy: A New Model for Practicing Couples and Sex Therapy (Routledge, 2018).